msandifo/reprosci/README.md

 ## a.k.a Reproducible science

 The objective is to make the code available that allows the figures at
-@reprosci (<https://twitter.com/reprosci>) to be reproduced using the raw data, as distrbuted by the relavant authorities.
+@reprosci (<https://twitter.com/reprosci>) to be reproduced using raw data as distrbuted by the relavant authorities.
 Some caveats may apply, where the raw data has been prepocessed and condensed in order to manage compute resources.
 All code is strictly open source.
-In most cases the data processin and visualisation is achieved using `r`, and rely on the `RStudio` envirnoment, which is strongly recommended.
-Some simulations emply other codes, such as `Basilisk`.
+In most cases, data processing and visualisation is achieved using `r`, and relies on the `RStudio` environment, which is strongly recommended.
+Some simulations employ other codes, such as `Basilisk`.

 #### Procedure

-The easist way to download the `reprosci` repo’s is to use the `terminal`.
+The easist way to download the `reprosci` github repo is to use the `terminal`.
 The Following applies for the `bash` shell.